brunovilar/datascience-ml-project/CourseProject.md

 unlabledDataset = read.csv(file = "./data/pml-testing.csv")
 ```

-As we dont have access to the labels of the second dataset, we need to creat a validation set from the *pml-training.csv*.
+As we do not have access to the labels of the second dataset, we need to creat a validation set from the *pml-training.csv*.
 The test set will be automatically extracted by [Caret package](https://topepo.github.io/caret/) during repeated 10 fold cross validation.
 The *pml-testing.csv* is considered an alternative validation, performed by Coursera's website.
 For this purpose, we divided the training into training and validation sets, respectivelly, with 75% and 25% of the rows.

 ```r